Bevara/player/README.md

-# Bevara vscode editor
+# Bevara universal tags

-This is yet a small extension to help debugging decoders from Bevara products.
+These are the tags used to integrate Bevara player.

 ## Demo